October 19, 2018

 There is no straightforward answer to this question.
-You really can not go wrong with a sash window, whichever option you decide on.
+You really can not go wrong with our energy efficient sash windows, whichever option you decide on.

 Both options have their plus points and distinct advantages over the other, but the choice really depends on your own preference, location, opening and requirement.